InfoSecInnovations/concierge/README.md

 `python fact-check.py` will open the command line interface to ask true/false questions about the information in the documents

-ctrl+C in the docker command-line to stop the container and `docker compose down` to remove
+`docker compose down` will remove the vector DB container once you've finished using the tool